Jehay Castle

 Jehay Castle, locally known as Château de Jehay, lies north of the town of Amay, in the province of Liège in the Wallonia region in Belgium.

-During the 12th and 13th century the castle was owned by several noble families.
-At the beginning of the 14th century, during the Wars between the Awans family and the Waroux family, Jehay Castle was owned by an Arnould de Jehain.
+During the 12th and 13th centuries, several noble families owned the castle.
+In the early 14th century, during the war between the Awans and Waroux families, Jehay Castle was owned by Arnould de Jehain.

-During the first quarter of the 15th century Jehay Castle was owned by a Wathieu Datin.
-After he rebelled, in 1428, against the Principality of Liège, he was banished and the castle was confiscated.
-The estate then passed to Gérard Gossuin de Beyne, Mayor of Liège in 1456, whose daughter, Agnes, was the wife of Quentin de Towin.
-In 1473, Quentin sold the entire property to his brother William.
+In the first quarter of the 15th century, Jehay Castle was owned by Wathieu Datin.
+After he rebelled against the Principality of Liège in 1428, he was banished, and the castle was confiscated.
+The estate then passed to Gérard Gossuin de Beyne, Mayor of Liège in 1456, whose daughter, Agnes, was married to Quentin de Towin.
+In 1473, Quentin sold the property to his brother William.

-In 1483, the castle went to the De Sart family through marriage.
+In 1483, the castle came into the hands of the De Sart family through marriage.
 At the end of the 15th century, during the war between Jean de Hornes, Prince-Bishop of Liège, and the De la Marck family, the castle was repeatedly damaged.

 Around 1550, a member of the De Sart family rebuilt Jehay Castle.
-In 1567 the castle went to the De Mérode family through marriage.
-This family owned the castle for nearly the next 150 years and undertook many building activities at the castle.
+In 1567, the castle passed to the De Mérode family through marriage, and they owned it for nearly 150 years, during which many building projects took place.

-In 1720, Jehay Castle was bought by Lambert Amand van den Steen, Lord of Saive in Hesbaye and private advisor to the Prince-Bishop of Liège, from the Count de Mérode.
-Lambert's descendants called themselves Van den Steen de Jehay.
-They also undertook several building campaigns.
-The last descendant of the family van den Steen, Count Guy van den Steen Jehay sold the castle, while keeping the usufruct, to the province of Liège in 1978.
-When the Count died in 1999 the province became full owner of the castle.
+In 1720, Lambert Amand van den Steen, Lord of Saive in Hesbaye and private advisor to the Prince-Bishop of Liège, purchased the castle from the Count de Mérode.
+Lambert's descendants, who called themselves Van den Steen de Jehay, carried out several building campaigns.
+The last family member, Count Guy van den Steen Jehay, sold the castle—while retaining the usufruct—to the province of Liège in 1978.
+When the Count died in 1999, the province became the full owner of the castle.

 Gallery